PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--wifiMacs` (array): The wifiMacs of the devices to be locked.
 - `--ids` (array): The ids of the devices to be locked.
 - `--serials` (array): The serials of the devices to be locked.
-- `--scope` (array): The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be wiped.
+- `--scope` (array): The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be locked.
 - `--pin` (integer): The pin number for locking macOS devices (a six digit number).
 Required only for macOS devices.